YetAnotherNerd/whatlastgenre/README.md

 However, if you don't want to use v2.4 tags you can use the `id3v23sep` config option explained below.

-##### Interactivity
+##### Interactivity (while tagging releasetypes)
-Sometimes a dataprovider returns more then one result of tags.
-To know the right set user input might be required, but several steps are taken to reduce needed interactivity:
-* Prefilter album results by year (if given)
+Sometimes a dataprovider returns more than one result of tags (eg. different editions of the same album or album and single with the same name).
+This is not a problem since these results often contain very similar tags that can simply be merged together.
+However, to tag releasetypes it is necessary to know the right result, so some user input might be required when the results have different releasetypes, but several steps are taken to reduce needed interactivity, like filtering by snatched flag (make sure to enable 'Snatched torrents indicator' in your whatcd profile settings) or by year (if given).
-* Prefilter whatcd album results by releasetype (if given)
-* Prefilter whatcd album results by snatched flag
-* Automatically merges the tags from few results
-    * only merge if all have the same releasetype if --tag-release is enabled
-* If there are still too many results, there are two options
-    * --tag-release, src is whatcd, no reltype, not snatched: ask user if -i enabled
-    * don't take results into account

 So, interactivity is only needed for setting proper releasetypes in some ambiguous cases.